replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/cpu.md

 ### Included resources

-Result of the cpu collector will be stored in the `host-collectors/system` directory of the support bundle.
+The results of the cpu collector are stored in the `host-collectors/system` directory of the support bundle.

 #### `cpu.json`